Patient education: Tuberculosis (Beyond the Basics)

 While undergoing treatment for TB (either infection or disease), it is important to avoid drinking alcohol and taking acetaminophen (Tylenol).
 Both of these substances can make the liver work harder, potentially increasing the risk of liver injury from the medications.

 Isoniazid — One of the most commonly used treatments for LTBI is isoniazid (INH).
-Isoniazid is a pill that is taken once per day for nine months.
+Isoniazid is a pill that is taken once per day, usually for nine months.
 It is important to take the medicine every day and to finish the entire course of treatment since missing days or discontinuing the medicine early may not prevent active TB.
 This medication interacts with seizure medications.
 Antacids may decrease the absorption of this medication.

 Rifampin — Another treatment option is a medication called rifampin.
 Rifampin is taken as two capsules every day for four months.
-Rifampin interacts with many other medications, such as seizure medications, hormonal birth control methods (skin patch, pills, vaginal ring), blood thinners, certain medications for high blood pressure, and many others.
-Therefore, it is important to discuss possible drug interactions with a healthcare provider.
-This medication also alters the color of urine, sweat, and tears, giving them an "orange" tinge.
+Rifampin interacts with many other medications, such as seizure medications, hormonal birth control methods (skin patch or implants, pills, vaginal ring), blood thinners, certain medications for high blood pressure, and many others.
+Therefore, it is important to discuss possible drug interactions with your healthcare provider.
+This medication also alters the color of urine, sweat, and tears, giving them an "orange" tinge, which is a normal occurrence.

 Rifapentine — A rifampin-like medication, rifapentine, may be prescribed along with INH in some situations.
 It usually is taken once a week with the INH under direct observation by a trained healthcare worker.
 Its toxicities and drug interaction properties are similar to those of rifampin.